doasync/fry-fx/README.md

 fetchCountryFx(3); // fetch ok
 ```

-And you can use it as a normal effect:
+And you can use it as a normal effect (classic behavior):

 ```ts
 // Fetches in parallel